vincent-ngo31/instagram-music-bot/README.md

 ### To Do
 * Tests
 * More error handling
-* Implement "loop once a day" feature
+* Include option to automatically run once a day